Posted 1st September 2008 | No Comments

 Goldstein’s appointment raised wider concerns about the government’s motives, as he was a close friend of Alan Walters and favoured converting railways into roads.

-The Butler and Goldstein appointments also provoked heavy criticism because their consultancies were awarded work worth £627,000 (£1.7 million today) on behalf of Serpell’s committee.
+The Butler and Goldstein appointments also provoked heavy criticism because their consultancies were awarded work worth £627,000 (£1.7 million in 2008 prices) on behalf of Serpell’s committee.

 Serpell’s Committee started work in May 1982 and presented its report, together with the minority report from Alfred Goldstein, to transport secretary David Howell on 20 December.

-But HM Stationery Office did not publish the printed version until 20 January 1983 and the intervening month was filled with media reports and leaks – for which BR was largely blamed.
+But the printed version was not published until 20 January 1983 and the intervening month was filled with media reports and leaks – for which BR was largely blamed.

-Many of these focused on Option A and Goldstein’s breakaway report, in which he said the “greatest area of opportunity is in altering the level of services and the size of the railway network”.
+Many of these focused on Option A and Goldstein’s breakaway report, in which he had said the ‘greatest area of opportunity is in altering the level of services and the size of the railway network’.

-But there was huge opposition to cut-backs in the rail network, both in lengthy debates in the Houses of Parliament and in a review by the Transport Select Committee.
+But there was huge opposition to more railway closures, both in lengthy debates in the Houses of Parliament and in a review by the Transport Select Committee.

 When Margaret Thatcher called a general election in June 1983, Serpell’s report was shunted into a siding.
-And after the Conservatives were re-elected, David Howell was dropped from the Government.
+After the Conservatives had been re-elected, David Howell was dropped from the Government.

-Tom King was then made transport secretary, lasting just long enough to see Sir Peter Parker retire after seven years and two stints as BR chairman, and to appoint BR’s chief executive Sir Robert Reid as his successor.
+Tom King was then made transport secretary, lasting just long enough to see Sir Peter Parker retire after seven years and two stints as BR chairman, and to appoint BR’s chief executive Sir Robert Reid (the first chairman of that name) as his successor.

 Before the end of 1983 Nicholas Ridley, with whom Sir Robert Reid had a good working relationship, replaced Tom King.

-By summer 1984, BR had gained government approval for East Coast electrification all the way to Edinburgh and the first of many approvals for new fleets of electric and diesel rolling stock, as well as Class 90 and 91 electric locomotives and Class 60 freight locomotives – a rolling stock renewal programme that was halted only in 1993 by the John Major government’s plans to privatise BR.
+By summer 1984, BR had gained government approval for East Coast electrification all the way to Edinburgh and the first of many approvals for new fleets of electric and diesel rolling stock, as well as Class 90 and 91 electric locomotives and Class 60 freight locomotives – a rolling stock renewal programme that was halted only in 1993 by John Major’s plans to privatise the railways.

-And, in 1986, BR set up an organisation to plan, with French and Belgian railways, services to operate through a new Channel Tunnel.
+In 1986 BR set up an organisation in partnership with the French and Belgian railways to plan services through a new Channel Tunnel.

 So the Serpell report – and more importantly the reaction to it, much of it orchestrated by BR – became the turning point in the fortunes of the national rail network, which is now busier with passengers than it has been for 50 years.